5ymph0en1x/Heptet/README.md

 </p>
 <p align="justify">

-A TensoFlow implemention in Reinforcement Learning and Pairs Trading.
+A TensorFlow implemention in Reinforcement Learning and Pairs Trading.
 The current status of the project covers implementation of RL in cointegration pair trading based on 1-minute stock market data.
 For the Reinforcement Learning here we use the N-armed bandit approach.
 The code is expandable so you can plug any strategies, data API or machine learning algorithms into the tool if you follow the style.

 ## Guidance
 * [Medium](https://medium.com/@wai_i/a-gentle-implementation-of-reinforcement-learning-in-pairs-trading-6cdf8533bced) - The corresponding article for this project.